 - 1. To provide decent, safe, and sanitary housing for very low-income families while maintaining their rent payments at an affordable level. - 2.
-To promote freedom of housing choice and spatial deconcentration of very low-income families of all races and ethnic backgrounds. - 3.
+To promote freedom of housing choice and spatial Deconcentration of very low-income families of all races and ethnic backgrounds. - 3.
 To provide an incentive to private property owners to rent to very low-income families by offering timely assistance payments.

-In addition, the HA have the following goals for the program:
+In addition, THA has the following goals for the program:

-- 1. To fully utilize HUD funds in order to assist as many low-income families as possible, thereby assisting the local economy by increasing the occupancy rate and the amount of money flowing to the community. - 2.
-To encourage self sufficiency of participant families.
+- 1. To fully utilize HUD funds to assist as many low-income families as possible, thereby assisting the local economy by increasing the occupancy rate and the amount of money flowing to the community. - 2.
+To encourage self-sufficiency of participant families.